civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 45

-**If** a garnishee summons is served on the Minister under this Part, the Minister **may** notify the judgment debtor named in the garnishee summons of that service.

-> **Explanatory Note**:
-> Existing text of section 45:
-> *Existing Text*:
-> > Where a garnishee summons is served on the Minister under this Part, the Minister shall, in the form, within the time and in the manner prescribed by the regulations, notify the judgment debtor named in the garnishee summons of that service.
+If a garnishee summons is served on the Minister under this Part, the Minister may notify the judgment debtor named in the garnishee summons of that service.

 ### Section 64

 Section 49 of the English version of the Act and the heading before it are replaced by the following:

-### Recovery of **Excess** Payments
+### Recovery of Excess Payments

 ### Section 49

-**If** a judgment debtor is paid any garnishable moneys to which **the judgment debtor** is not entitled by reason of garnishment proceedings permitted under this Part, the amount **that is paid** is a debt due to Her Majesty by the judgment debtor and may be recovered as such in accordance with the `Financial Administration Act` or the legislation governing the particular garnishable moneys paid to the judgment debtor.
+If a judgment debtor is paid any garnishable moneys to which the judgment debtor is not entitled by reason of garnishment proceedings permitted under this Part, the amount that is paid is a debt due to Her Majesty by the judgment debtor and may be recovered as such in accordance with the `Financial Administration Act` or the legislation governing the particular garnishable moneys paid to the judgment debtor.

-> **Explanatory Note**:
-> Existing text of the heading and section 49:
-> *Existing Text*:
-> > Where a judgment debtor is paid any garnishable moneys to which he is not entitled by reason of garnishment proceedings permitted under this Part, the amount thereof is a debt due to Her Majesty by the judgment debtor and may be recovered as such in accordance with the `Financial Administration Act` or the legislation governing the particular garnishable moneys paid to the judgment debtor.

 ### Section 65